NohlAaron/STAC-TIMEII-SOFTWARE/README.md

 UPDATE(8/12/2025): Here are the updated TODOs:
 1. Tune Servos and plan Servo Timings
+2. Tune thermistors
-2. Solder Thermistor to longer wires, heatpads together in series, and fuses to batteries (electrical)
+3. Solder Thermistor to longer wires, heatpads together in series, and fuses to batteries (electrical)
-3. prep elec box for shipping
+4. prep elec box for shipping

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------